AamerShareef/Spy-Bot/README.md

 - Hosting a rogue AP based on selection of available APs.
 - Hosting Rogue APs in karma mode.

+NEW FEATURES WILL BE ADDED SOON :) !

 # INSTALLATION
 #### 1.Setting up the CLOUD System/Command&Control Center
 - The remote system/C2C System is used to connect & control the Spy-Bot remotely over the internet.